-House Finance Subcommittee on Higher Education Chair Gayle Manning Testimony of President Gary L. Miller, The University of Akron March 28, 2023
+Senate Workforce and Higher Education Committee Chair Jerry Cirino Testimony of President Gary L. Miller, The University of Akron May 9, 2023

-Chair Manning, Ranking Member Jarrells, and members of the House Finance Subcommittee on Higher Education, thank you for allowing me to testify as a proponent of House Bill 33 on behalf of The University of Akron.
+Chair Cirino, Ranking Member Smith and members of the Senate Workforce and Higher Education Committee, thank you for allowing me to testify as a proponent of House Bill 33 on behalf of The University of Akron.
 My name is Gary Miller, and I am the president of The University of Akron.